DEFRA/dst-guides/README.md

 It has been produced as a series of markdown files to make the process of adding and maintaining the documentation as simple as possible.
 Nothing is fixed and anything documented here is open to change.

-It is maintained under source control to cater for this, allowing anyone either within a team to make suggestions for improvement via the standard [pull request process](https://help.github.com/articles/using-pull-requests/).
+It is maintained under source control to cater for this, allowing anyone to make suggestions for improvement via the standard [pull request process](https://help.github.com/articles/using-pull-requests/).

 It is pushed to GitHub to make it publicly accessible and to render the content in a presentable format.